Majūō

 is a 1995 Japanese platform game published by KSS for the Super Famicom.
 The story is that of a man named Abel who must rescue his wife and child from hell.
 It is a 2D side scrolling game.
 Defeating bosses allows the player to transform into various demons.
+In 2024, there was an announcement of a new release from Retro-Bit.

 Release

 The game was released in Japan on August 25, 1995 for the Super Famicom, and was published by KSS.

 The game has had a high resell value.
 A 2016 guide listed it as selling for 30,000 yen with just the cartridge, and 100,000 yen with the cartridge and box.
 In 2018, stores reselling copies of the original game could sell the game for prices as high as 58,300 yen to 69,800 yen.

 The game was given a limited re-release in a physical media format on May 24, 2018 by Softgarage via Columbus Circle.
 It retailed for 5,580 yen.